• ๐Ÿ†“ Bodyweight Workout

 This video explains why so many bodyweight workouts you find online follow the same tired pattern or repetitive squat, push-up, and pull-up variations… any why that’s not doing you any favors.

-Learn these moves now in a free, 20-minute bodyweight workout:
+๐ Learn these moves now in a free, 20-minute bodyweight workout.

-Try it out, download it, plug it into your routine for more useful strength.
+Download and plug it into your routine for more useful strength.

 4 Types of Movement Patterns You Need for More Useful Strength Training